St. Pete approves additional funding for $33 million Shore Acres flood mitigation project

 During construction, the intersection of Connecticut Avenue NE and Bayshore Boulevard NE will be closed, along with Connecticut Avenue NE east to Tampa Bay and a portion of the roadway west of Bayshore Boulevard NE.

-City officials acknowledged the disruption but said a construction manager has been selected to work alongside the design team to reduce neighborhood impacts as much as possible.
+City officials acknowledged the disruption but said a construction manager has been brought on to work closely with the design team, with the goal of minimizing impacts on the surrounding neighborhood as much as possible.

 A public meeting is expected in early 2026 to share additional details on the project.